GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 # How to run this script

-To deploy this blueprint in your GCP organization, you will need

-- a folder or organization where new projects will be created
-- a billing account that will be associated with the new projects

-The Education Data Platform is meant to be executed by a Service Account (or a regular user) having this minimal set of permission:

-- **Billing account**
-  - `roles/billing.user`
-- **Folder level**:
-  - `roles/resourcemanager.folderAdmin`
-  - `roles/resourcemanager.projectCreator`
-- **KMS Keys** (If CMEK encryption in use):
-  - `roles/cloudkms.admin` or a custom role with `cloudkms.cryptoKeys.getIamPolicy`, `cloudkms.cryptoKeys.list`, `cloudkms.cryptoKeys.setIamPolicy` permissions
-- **Shared VPC host project** (if configured):
-  - `roles/compute.xpnAdmin` on the host project folder or org
-  - `roles/resourcemanager.projectIamAdmin` on the host project, either with no conditions or with a condition allowing [delegated role grants](https://medium.com/google-cloud/managing-gcp-service-usage-through-delegated-role-grants-a843610f2226#:~:text=Delegated%20role%20grants%20is%20a,setIamPolicy%20permission%20on%20a%20resource.) for `roles/compute.networkUser`, `roles/composer.sharedVpcAgent`, `roles/container.hostServiceAgentUser`
+The steps below highlight what it takes to deploy EDP's infrastructure.
+Follow them carefully to get the deployment done.

+> Before proceeding with those steps, please, **[make sure to double-check if none of the prerequisites](../docs/edp-prerequisites.md)** needed for the scripts to run.

+### 1. Clone the original repository

+The very first step to getting EDP deployed is cloning the original repository (https://github.com/googlecloudplatform/education-data-platform) to your own organization.
+From there, everything can get started.

-### Variable configuration
+### 2. Variable configuration

+First, under the directory "1-foundations", create a new file called "terraform.tfvars".
+This file will be used to set up Terraform's environment variables.

-There are three sets of variables you will need to fill in:
+Once created, there are three sets of variables you will need to fill in:

 ```tfvars
 billing_account_id  = "111111-222222-333333"